Tommy Pham Preview, Player Props: Diamondbacks vs. Cubs

 - The 8.5 strikeouts per nine innings compiled by the Cubs pitching staff ranks 20th in the league.

-- Cubs pitchers combine to surrender the ninth-fewest home runs in baseball (156 total, 1.1 per game).
+- The Cubs surrender the seventh-fewest home runs in baseball (156 total, 1.1 per game).

-- His last time out was on Sunday against the Cincinnati Reds, when the righty tossed 5 2/3 innings, surrendering five earned runs while giving up seven hits.
+- His last appearance was on Monday against the San Francisco Giants, when the left-hander tossed eight scoreless innings while allowing two hits.

-- The 31-year-old has put up an ERA of 5.73, with 8 strikeouts per nine innings, in 25 games this season.
-Opponents are hitting .276 against him.

 © 2023 Data Skrive.
 All rights reserved.